"The playing is remarkable...you can hear the organ breathing, even weeping, as if it were almost human.” - Radio Canada

 As a liturgical musician and choral director Kevin Komisaruk has served as Director of Music for The Church of St. Mary Magdalene (Toronto), Church of St. John the Evangelist (Montreal), St. John’s Evangelical Lutheran Church (Montreal), Principal Organist for St Basil’s Collegiate Church (Toronto), and founding director of Studio Sixteen Ensemble (Toronto).
 Prior to moving to Toronto he served as choral curriculum director for the English acting programme of the National Theatre School of Canada.

-At the Faculty of Music, Professor Komisaruk teaches organ and harpsichord performance, improvisation, pedagogy, palliative care, keyboard theory, and coordinates the Minor in Historical Keyboard
+At the Faculty of Music, Professor Komisaruk serves as Advisor for Teaching and Learning Engagement.
+He teaches organ and harpsichord performance, improvisation, pedagogy, palliative care, keyboard theory, and a course series in creative identity.